 Before anything else, it is important to understand that there is a difference between traditional Japanese cuisine and the types of food that are commonly served in STL Japanese restaurants.
 Sushi, sashimi, tempura, tonkatsu, ramen, curry rice, wafu burgers, and buckwheat noodles are some of the most mainstream or popular Japanese dishes.
 However, traditionally speaking, these are not popular at all.
 Traditionally, meat was not incorporated into Japanese cuisine.
 Any creature that had four legs was considered taboo.
 Having said that, whale meat and terrapin were acceptable to the Japanese.
 Things have changed since then.
 At present, meat is now incorporated into it.

-Japanese – Sushi Restaurants in St. Louis
+Japanese – Sushi St. Louis

 |St. Louis Japanese Restaurants||Phone||Location|

 |Blue Ocean Sushi||314-726-6477||U City|